fierval/deep-reinforcement-learning/p3_collab-compet/Report.md

 ## Shared Parameters PPO

-In this modified PPO, we maximize a slightly modified surrogate function, expressed in terms of negative loss so we can fit it to any existing machine learning frameworks that do SGD type optimitzaions for us:
+In this modified PPO, we maximize a slightly modified surrogate function, expressed in terms of negative loss so we can fit it to any existing machine learning frameworks that do SGD-based type optimitzaions for us:

 ![surrogate](images/ps-objective.png)